The Micklin Law Group is Pleased to Announce E-Divorce

 The last thing you want to be doing during a global pandemic is a “DIY” divorce.
 The paperwork required is difficult to decipher, and the energy you’ll spend trying to understand New Jersey’s family court system could easily be put to better use.
 Instead, let our E-Divorce attorneys take care of the heavy lifting.
 You can focus on healing from your divorce and starting the next phase of your life.

-Frequently Asked Questions About E-Divorce in New Jersey During COVID-19
+FAQs About E-Divorce in New Jersey During COVID-19

 Since launching our unique E-Divorce service, people are calling to ask questions about who can take advantage of it and how it works.
 This FAQ page will help answer most of your questions.